openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-docker-compose.md

 round-trip min/avg/max/stddev = 0.633/0.633/0.633/0.000 ms
 ```

-### Test - Network Connectivity Failure
+### Test - Underlay Network Connectivity Failure

 Now let's exit the Ziti controller and instead attach to the private blue router by running this command:
-`docker-compose exec ziti-private-blue bash`.
+`docker exec -it docker-ziti-private-blue-1 bash`.
 Once attached to the blue router we'll verify that we cannot
 connect to the private red router:

 ```bash